GarrettS/Singular-Health/README.md

 * Submitting insurance claims is annoying.

-* Finding available providers matching a location and insurance coverage is hard.
+* Finding updated available providers matching location and insurance coverage is hard.

 ## Synopsis:
 Let patients manage their own records with the app.
 Patients can search for providers based on provider's availability, distance, speciality area, and insurance coverage.
 Patients can inquire to request appointments during doctor's published available times.
 Patients can share records and media (photos, videos, files) with new or existing providers.
 Let physicians communicate and schedule directly with patients through the app, bypassing unskilled medical office staff.
 Eliminate billing with automatic contractual payments.